Tanasbourne, Oregon: History

 In the 1970s, Standard Insurance Company developed a large tract of land along the Sunset Highway near 185th Avenue.
 The name of the development is a hybrid of tenas from the Chinook Jargon and the Middle English term bourn.
 Tenas translates as small and bourn as creek (see burn in Scottish English), giving the term tanasbourne the meaning of small, pretty creeks.

 Standard developed an indoor mall at the site, with the mall opening in 1975.
 In 1976, a library was opened in the community, and in 1990 the city of Hillsboro took over those operations and maintained the branch until 2007, when it was closed and a new main branch of the Hillsboro Public Library was opened farther west.
 In 1983, the county approved a master plan created by Standard to develop 850 acre at Tanasbourne.
 Hillsboro annexed much of the Tanasbourne area in 1987.
 The next year plans were announced for an expansion of the old mall along with construction of new retail buildings in the area.
 The mall was never expanded.

 Hillsboro started working to designate the area as a town center within Metro's planning framework in 1996.
 The Streets of Tanasbourne lifestyle shopping mall opened along Cornell Road in October 2004 after original approval for the project in 2000.
-Hillsboro is in the process of planning a major redevelopment of the area.
+A series of new hotels opened starting in 2015 with an Embassy Suites location, and included Hampton Inn, Home2Suites, and a Holiday Inn.
+An Oxford Suites Hotel and a Candlewood Suites were also planned along Cornell Road at Aloclek Drive.